Serving ‘One Child at a Time’

 To Quezada, this looks like “structured freedom,” where children can have the liberty to express their interests while educators guide them with tools and resources.
 “Respecting children for me means giving them autonomy to make mistakes and voice their opinions … all while developing the spiritual part of their little bodies and brains and hearts.”

-Quezada learned about this method of education during her time in George Fox’s Adult Degree Program, from which she graduated in 2016.
+Quezada learned about this method of education during her time in George Fox’s Accelerated Online Degree program, from which she graduated in 2016.

 As a Guatemalan immigrant, I am a living testament to the transformative power of education.
 It’s changed my life around.